 The movie theater marquee on the right side of the street indicates that the current film is “Kill the Umpire” starring William Bendix.
-This film was released in mid-1950, which conclusively dates this photo to the 1950s.
+This film was released in mid-1950, which conclusively dates this photo to the early 1950s.

 This image shows the gas station and associated market and bar known as Holliday’s which was located on Highway 40 between Winnemucca and Battle Mountain, Nevada.
 Over time, this highway would be upgraded to Interstate 80, and many of these establishments were left with no convenient access to the travelers passing by.

 There is no caption on the back of this card.

 This image is of the same building as the one on the right in the previous posting, showing the building from close up and from the opposite side.
 It appears they were vendors of 76 brand fuel, and sold Pennzoil products as well.